 - Locations: - Test location: This test takes place in the kitchen. - People: - No people are involved in the test, unless the robot requires human assistance. - Furniture: - Dining table: A dining table is located close to the dishwasher. - Tray: A plastic tray, which may have other tableware and cutlery placed inside, is located either on top of the dishwasher or on one of the racks.
-Objects can be placed either in the dishwasher rack or in the tray, based on the team's choice. - Objects: - Table setting: The table has a total of five objects disposed in a typical setting for a meal for one person.
-The object distribution is as follows: - Silverware: Any two objects (fork, knife, or spoon). - Tableware: Any three objects (except silverware), at least one of which is a dish. - Dishwasher tab: The tab can be found at a location that is announced before the test and should be autonomously placed inside the tab slot in the dishwasher.
+Objects can be placed either in the dishwasher rack or in the tray, based on the team's choice.

+- Table setting: The table has a total of five objects disposed in a typical setting for a meal for one person.
+The object distribution is as follows: - \ Silverware: Any two objects (fork, knife, or spoon). - \ Tableware: Any three objects (except silverware), at least one of which is a dish. - Dishwasher tab: The tab can be found at a location that is announced before the test and should be autonomously placed inside the tab slot in the dishwasher.

 - 1. Dishwasher door and rack: Half an hour before the test, the team informs the referees: - whether objects will be placed in the dishwasher rack or in the tray - whether the dishwasher door should be closed and, if the door is open, whether the rack should be pushed in - 2.
-Test start: The robot moves to the kitchen when the arena door is open. - 3.
-Table clean up: The robot cleans the table by putting all items that are on it in the dishwasher.
+Test start: The robot moves to the kitchen when the arena door is open.